-

 Overview

-We focus on conducting action-oriented research to address knowledge gaps across ecological, economic, and social dimensions, enabling community-based forest management.
+We conduct action and policy-relevant research to address knowledge gaps across ecological, economic, and social dimensions related to community-based forest governance.

-1. Ecological questions focused on sustainable production and harvest of non-timber forest products (NTFPs) and co-management and protection of wildlife,
+- Ecological questions about strategies for sustainable production and harvest of non-timber forest products (NTFPs), grazing, fire management, and protection of wildlife,

-2. Socio-economic questions on creation of sustained benefits from the sale of NTFPs and of equitable benefit sharing,
+- Socio-economic questions on creation and equitable sharing of sustained benefits from NTFP-based livelihoods and other forest-based activities,

 Potential mapping